stephomi/nomadsculpt.com/manual/docs/stroke.md

 ---

-You can customize the stroke behavior of most the tool brushes.
+You can customize the stroke behavior of most tool brushes.
-The settings should be fairly similar to the ones present in 2d painting application.
+The settings should be fairly similar to the ones present in 2d painting applications.

-However some option are specific to the sculpting and 3d field.
+However some options are specific to the sculpting and 3d field.

 ## Alpha
 The `Alpha` is a texture that will modulate your brush behavior.
-It's a greyscale image, where black pixels means no deformation and white pixels full deformation.
+It's a grayscale image, where black pixels mean no deformation and white pixels full deformation.

 For now the texture is never resized, so beware that huge image can slow down the performance a bit.